canarytrace/documentation/docs/features/overview.md

 ## Canarytrace runner

-[Canarytrace Professional](/docs/why/edition#canarytrace-professional) runner is responsible only for cloning test cases from the repository, loading and executing test cases / monitor script and continuously storing data to elasticsearch (e.g testreport, metrics).
+[Canarytrace](/docs/why/edition#canarytrace-pro) runner is responsible only for cloning test cases from the repository, loading and executing test cases / monitor script and continuously storing data to elasticsearch (e.g testreport, metrics).
 That’s all.
 No alerting, no parallel execution etc.

 Elasticsearch stack and Canarytrace Listener take over other activities like alerting based on thresholds, reporting to stakeholders and first stage analysis of data from Canarytrace runner.

 ## Maintenance free
-[Canarytrace Smoke](/docs/why/edition#canarytrace-smoke-pro) and [Canarytrace Smoke Pro](/docs/why/edition#canarytrace-smoke-pro) are editions without any maintenace.
+[Canarytrace](/docs/why/edition) and [Canarytrace Pro](/docs/why/edition) in `smoke` mode are editions without any maintenace.
 Enter only destination addresses of landing pages, that's all.

 It’s a great approach for quickly monitoring and measure of landing pages and other pages available via URI

-## Live reporting test report
-All data from Canarytrace runner are continuously stored into Elasticsearch.
-You can see the results of testing and measurement immediately.

 ## Canarytrace installer
 [Installer](/docs/features/installer) is our component for quickly setup Elasticsearch and Kibana before first run.
 Installer set up [index patterns](https://www.elastic.co/guide/en/kibana/current/index-patterns.html), [mappings and template](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html), [visualizations and dashboards](https://www.elastic.co/guide/en/kibana/current/dashboard.html).